-All eligible applications will be evaluated and scored by the CPRIT Scientific Review Council using the criteria listed in this RFA.
-Applications may be submitted continuously in response to this RFA but will generally be reviewed on a monthly basis by the CPRIT Scientific Review Council.
-Council members may seek additional ad hoc evaluations of PIs.
-Scientific Review Council members will review applications and provide an individual Overall Evaluation Score that conveys the members' recommendation related to the proposed recruitment.
-Applications recommended by the Council will be forwarded to the CPRIT Program Integration Committee (PIC) for review, prioritization, and recommendation to the CPRIT Oversight Committee for approval and funding.
+All eligible applications will be evaluated and scored by the CPRIT Scientific Review Council using the review criteria listed in the RFA.
+Applications may be submitted continuously in response to this RFA but will generally be reviewed by the CPRIT Scientific Review Council according to the revised schedule (see section 10).
+Scientific Review Council members may seek additional ad hoc evaluations for applications.
+Scientific Review Council members will review applications and provide an individual Overall Evaluation Score that conveys the member's recommendation related to the proposed recruitment.
+Applications recommended by the Scientific Review Council will be forwarded to the CPRIT Program Integration Committee (PIC) for review, prioritization, and recommendation to the CPRIT Oversight Committee for approval and funding.
 Approval is based on an application receiving a positive vote from at least two-thirds of the members of the Oversight Committee.
-The review process is described more fully in CPRIT's Administrative Rules, Texas Administrative Code, Title 25, Chapters 701 to 703.
+The review process is described more fully in CPRIT's Administrative Rules, chapter 703, sections 703.6 to 703.8.

 The decision of the Scientific Review Council not to recommend an application is final, and such applications may not be resubmitted for a recruitment award.
-Notification of review decisions is sent to the nominator.
+Notification of the review decision is sent to the nominator.